johnrudolph/beast-master/rules.md

 - **Crusader**: You kill 20 opposing Acolytes.

 # Movement
-You have 4 Movements on your turn, and it costs 1 Movement to move your Colossus or an Acolyte 1 space in any direction.
+You have 4 Actions on your turn, and it costs 1 Action to move your Colossus or an Acolyte 1 space in any direction.
 Colossi and Acolytes follow the same rules for movement.
 - **Exploring**: When moving into a space that has no Loot Token or Environment, you will discover what is there.
 Draw an Environment tile from the deck you built during Setup.
 If it is Grass, put a Loot Token there.
 If it is a Beast Lair, immediately put the corrosponding Beast on that space.
 - **Road Movement**: When moving into a space that already contains your Colossus or one of your Acolytes, you may continue onward to any adjacent space for free.
 If you have your Colossus or Acolytes in multiple adjacent spaces, move long distances using just 1 Movement.
 - **Spawn an Acolyte**: For the cost of 1 Movement, place an Acolyte from your hand onto your Colossus’s space.
 You may immediately move that Acolyte to an adjacent space for free using Road Movement.